MicrosoftDocs/Hololens/hololens/security-hardware-backed-integrity.md

 - HoloLens 2
 ---

-# Hardware-backed integrity, runtime attestation
+# Hardware-backed integrity and runtime attestation

 Hardware-backed integrity and runtime attestation protects against threats that originate prior to the start of an operating system, during runtime, when the device uses hardware, and remote attestation services to ensure integrity is maintained at startup and throughout runtime duration.